smersh1307n2/ESP32_PRJ_TO_LLVM/README.md

 **[http://espb.runasp.net/](http://espb.runasp.net/)**

-For translation, you must use the text file `linked_module.bc`.
+For translation, you must use the text file `.bc`.